MH-Anari/Local-ChatBot/README.md

-# Gemma3:12B LLM locally with Ollama
+# Run Gemma3:12B LLM locally with Ollama

 This Jupyter Notebook allows you to easily run the Gemma3:12B LLM locally using Ollama.
 It's a convenient way to experiment with this powerful model without relying on external APIs.
+Also, you can run any open-source model in back-end according to you GPU capacity.

 ## Setup